-Hopewell Township Health Department reminder; Day light savings starts November 6 so remember to Set you clocks back, replace the batteries in your smoke and Carbon monoxide alarms and to restock your water and food supplies for an emergency.
+Hopewell Township Health Department reminder; Day light savings ends November 2 so remember to Set you clocks back, replace the batteries in your smoke and carbon monoxide alarms and to restock your water and food supplies for an emergency.
 Hurricane Irene and the recent snow storm are reminders that everyone should be prepared to be without electricity, water, food or cable for extended periods of time.
 A 3 day minimum supply of water, food and other supplies should be on hand.

 Hopewell Township office of emergency management alerts the public when there is an emergency event taking place using a reverse 911 calling system, local cable television notices, updates to the Hopewell Township web site and a service called Nixle.
 Nixle is a free service that alerts residents to public safety threats and important community information via e-mail, and cell phone text messages.
 To register go to www.nixle.com.